 As happens every six months or so, technology has changed the rules.
 To civilians, it’s maddening.
 Tech geeks, on the other hand, tend to put it under three headings: Shiny new toy, something cool to take apart and job security.

-Our latest addition to the pantheon is the mobile platform.
+Our latest addition to the pantheon is the mobile platform and the debate between adaptive and responsive design.
 These days, those kooky kids with their Dan Folgeberg and their Zima are stepping out from in front of the monitor and using mobile devices –– smartphones and tablets –– as their information platform of choice.

 Although mobile phones have been capable of accessing the web for years, only recently has the mobile browsing share exploded.
 Unfortunately, there are good odds that something else exploded – your web site.